Kubernetes Securtiy Best Practices

 Kubernetes API

 Firstly, a bad actor can attack the Kubernetes API server to attack the cluster further.
 By design, each pod has a service account associated with it.
 The service account has full permissions and sufficient privileges to access the Kubernetes API server.
 A bad actor can get the token mounted in the pod and then use that token to gain access to the API server.
-Unfortunately, once they can access the Kubernetes API server, they can get information, such as secrets, to compromise the cluster further.
-For example, a bad actor could access the database server where sensitive and regulatory data is held.

 Kubernetes API – Mitigate

 Another way to mitigate a Kubernetes API attack is to introduce role-based access control (RBAC).
 Essentially, RBAC gives rules to service accounts that can be assigned to the entire cluster.
 RBAC allows you to set permission on individual constructs such as pods and containers and then define rules based on personal use cases.
-Another Kubernetes best practice would be to introduce an API server firewall.
-This firewall would work similarly to a standard firewall, where you can allow and block ranges of addresses.
-Essentially, this narrows the attack surface, hardening Kubernetes security.

 Secure pods with network policy